Conforming and nonconforming loans: What’s the difference?

 A conforming loan is one that meets the guidelines set by government-backed agencies such as Fannie Mae and Freddie Mac.
 There are a number of criteria that must be met to qualify for a conforming loan, including the amount you’re borrowing.

-For 2020, the ceiling for a single-family, conforming home loan is $510,400 in most parts of the continental U.S. In Hawaii and Alaska, and in certain high-cost counties where median home prices are significantly higher than average, the conforming loan limit goes up to $765,600.
-You can find state-by-state loan limits here.
+For 2023, the ceiling for a single-family, conforming home loan is $726,200 in most parts of the continental U.S. In Hawaii and Alaska, and in certain high-cost counties where median home prices are significantly higher than average, the conforming loan limit goes up to $1,089,300.

-Thanks to these requirements, investors see conforming loans as less risky investments.
-Because there is a larger secondary market for conforming loans, they often have lower interest rates — and that can mean lower monthly payments and less money spent over the lifetime of the loan.
+- Costs less: Because there is a larger secondary market for conforming loans, they often have lower interest rates than nonconforming loans — and that means lower monthly payments and less money spent over the life of the loan.
+Conforming loans also typically have lower down payment requirements.

 What is a nonconforming loan?